Melonchanism/YabaiIndicator/README.md

 ## Requirements

 [Yabai](https://github.com/koekeishiya/yabai) is required to be running for the space switching and keeping spaces information in sync and showing individual windows.

-In order for switching spaces by clicking to work correctly, you will need to disable SIP.
+Keyboard shortcut setup is required: Create 16 spaces, and assign some modifiers for those 1-10 (1-0) and add one extra for 11-16 (1-6) like in the picture below

 ## Installation